imagineLife/big-site/content/mongo/performance/distributedSystems/about.md

 ### before sharding

+These questions should be answered appropriately before sharding

 - have we reached the vertical scaling limits?
+  - leverage as many resources of a single instance as possible
+  - Sharding is important when the vertical scaling limits have already been reached
 - how does the data grow?!
 How is it accessed?
   - how will the shard-key make things better?
   - what shard-key will be used?!
-    Sharding is important when the vertical scaling limits have already been reached.
+    - shard keys are the most vital info for separating data in a collection across shards

 Sharding is important.
 Shards as Replica sets are important: if 1 node in a shard were to go down without a replica set, that would be terrible.
 Sharding is horizontally scaling.
 This is good for large data sets.